In October, Canalys characterised AWS Marketplace as “one of the biggest distributors in EMEA and globally”.

 View Ignition profile here (free members only)

-John Hayes-Warren, CEO, Intec Microsystems
+John Hayes-Warren, Intec Microsystems

 I must agree that AWS Marketplace has redefined how we think about software distribution at scale.
 However, distribution is more than just access; it’s about the depth of service and partnership.
 While AWS Marketplace offers convenience and volume, it doesn’t replicate the relational and value-driven approach that distributors like us provide.